ballerina-platform/module-ballerinax-oracledb/README.md

 This provides the functionality required to access and manipulate data stored in an Oracle database.

-For more information on the operations supported by the `oracledb:Client`, which include the below, go to [The OracleDB Package](https://docs.central.ballerina.io/ballerinax/oracledb/latest).
+For more information on the operations supported by the `oracledb:Client`, which include the below, go to [The `oracledb` package](https://docs.central.ballerina.io/ballerinax/oracledb/latest).

 - Pooling connections
 - Querying data